LCrossman/insilicopcr/README.md

 # insilicopcr
-shuttle.rs deployment of in silico pcr
+shuttle.rs deployment of in silico pcr - not working yet